WHAT WE BELIEVE

 Faith (belief and trust) in Jesus and his sacrifice on the cross is the only way to be reconciled with God (Acts 4:8-12).
 Salvation cannot be earned; it is offered through Jesus based on grace, not merit.
 What we couldn’t do for ourselves (reconcile with God), Jesus did through his death on the cross (Ephesians 2:8-9).
 God lovingly offers salvation to every person, and every person has the freedom to accept or reject this gift at any time (John 3:16-18).
-Faith requires repentance (conforming our lifestyle to Christ’s), and results in obedience.
-Baptism by immersion demonstrates a pledge of our willingness to live for Him (Acts 8:26-38, Romans 6:1-4).
+Faith is our starting point that guides us through repentance (conforming our lifestyle to Christ), confession and baptism by immersion.

 We believe that full immersion under water is the prescribed mode of baptism as indicated by Jesus' own example, command, and the meaning of the original Greek word "baptizo" = to immerse, dip, or dunk (Mark 1:9-10; Matthew 28:19; Romans 6:4).

 We believe the Bible is the inspired, written Word of God and the final authority for all matters of faith and practice (2 Timothy 3:14-16).